Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 # Software Asset Management
-Import and view the installed software on our devices.
+Import and view the installed software on your devices.
 Ratify installed software against license records held across all your vendors.

 ## Roles
 * **Software Asset Management User**<br>Needed to view the Software Asset Management views